docker/compose/docs/gettingstarted.md

 If you're using Docker on Linux natively, then the web app should now be listening on port 5000 on your Docker daemon host.
 If `http://0.0.0.0:5000` doesn't resolve, you can also try `http://localhost:5000`.

-You should get a message in your browser saying:
+You will see a message in your browser saying:

 `Hello World!
 I have been seen 1 times.`